Fantasticlese/Overtime-app/README.md

 ## UI:
 x Bootstrap -> formatting
-- Icons from Font Awesome
+x Icons from glyphicons
 x Update the styles for forms

 ## Refactor TODOS:
-- Refactor user association integration test in post_spec
+- Refactor user association integration test in post_spec x Refactor post/_form for admin user with status
-- Refactor post/_form
 - Fix post_spec.rb
 - Fix post_spec.rb:52 to have correct user reference and not require update